dresdner353/energyutils/BATTERY_SIM.md

 ## Notes
 * There is no DC-DC loss factor considered here for now.
 So a kWh stolen from export is assumed to get into the simulated battery as a kwH.
 In reality there will need to be a loss factor added here.
 * For each hour:
-  - The first step performed is to steal export if export exists and the simulated battery has capacity to take on more charge.
+  - The first step performed is to steal availble export if the simulated battery has capacity to take a charge.
-  - Then the import for the same hour is checked and offset from the battery storage.
+  - Then the import for the same hour is checked and offset from existing battery storage.
-  - So this gives a best possible outcome in favour of the battery per hour by acting as if all the export happened before all the import took place.
+  - So this gives a best possible outcome in favour of the battery on a per hour basis by acting as if all the export happened before all the import took place.
 * The hour to hour simulation will inherit any existing charge from the previous hour.
   - Therefore as the daytime passes and export drops to 0, the remaining battery charge will continue to be drawn down to offset any import that took place.
   - This will continue until the battery reaches the min charge or we roll into the next day and export starts to occur again charing the battery